miya3333/miya3333/README.md

 <p align="center">🌱 I’m currently learning UI/UX & Front-End</p>
 <p align="center">💬 Ask me about something?
 Contact me on Instagram</p>
 <p align="center">⚡ Fun fact I like watching Movie 🍿 and listening Music 🎶</p>

+---

+<p align="center">I love creating little projects to sharpen my skills and explore new ideas 🎨</p>
+<p align="center">They all find a home here on GitHub, like a diary of my coding journey 📚 — a scrapbook of experiments and ideas ✨</p>
+<p align="center">Each repository marks a step forward in mastering design and development, a way to reflect on how far I’ve come while keeping the motivation brewing ☕ and plotting my next adventure 🔍</p>

 <br>

 <h2 align="center">I Learn Languages and Tools:</h2>